 There, in a cave perched above the sea, researchers from Arizona State University in Tempe have found evidence that humans were behaving in surprisingly complex ways as early as 164,000 years ago.
 Our species, Homo sapiens, emerged an estimated 200,000 years ago.

 In this cave in South Africa, scientists have found the earliest example of people behaving in complex ways.
 The chunk of pigment (in the box) is one indication of modern human behavior.
-Ancient humans may have used it to color their bodies in a type of s
+Ancient humans may have used it to color their bodies in a type of symbolic ritual.

 |Mossel Bay Archaeology Project|